olib963/javatest/README.md

 ## Overview

 An opinionated, functional test framework written in pure Java aiming to leverage newer features of the Java language and give power back to the test writer.
+Based on these ideas:

 * If you know how to write a Java application, I think you should automatically know how to write the tests, therefore JavaTest only introduces a few new functions and types to the language, there is no new syntax.